luzmoraes/Start-project-FRONT/README.md

 # Fullstack project with Laravel 5.8 and Angular 8
-Step by step example project with api in Laravel 5.8, front with Angular 8 and authentication with JWT.
+Step by step example project with api in Laravel 5.8, front with Angular 8 and authentication with Laravel Passport.

 ---